Workplace disputes during COVID-19

 The WRC protocol includes detailed guidelines for investigating complaints by virtual hearing – see Appendix 3 of the Protocol (pdf).
 The guidelines cover practical arrangements around device and broadband requirements, submitting documentation, confirmation of attendees to be present and other general rules around conduct.

-Face-to-face mediation and adjudication hearings were postponed from 13 March 2020.
-In line with latest government announcements, face-to-face hearings will be re-introduced from 10 August.
-The WRC will send out notifications from the 20 July.
-Face-to-face hearing will be offered for those cases that are not suitable under the alternative options – phone mediation, written procedure or virtual hearing.
+In line with latest government announcements, face-to-face hearings are being offered for those cases that are not suitable under the alternative options – phone mediation, written procedure or virtual hearing.

 How to make a complaint